mrtamm/sqlstore/MANUAL.md

 depending on whether the script is expected to return any results and how many is to be returned.

-Here are few examples for class com.sample.db.AuthenticationProvider.
-First the scripts file in class-path.
+Here are few examples for class _com.sample.db.AuthenticationProvider_.
+First is the scripts file in class-path.

 _com/sample/db/AuthenticationProvider.sqls_: